+Loci present only on the Y chromosome

+In species A. boucheti, we found 89 SNPs (on 40 RAD loci) that were absent from all females while genotyped in at least 10 males.
+These RAD loci may be located in genomic regions that are specific to the Y chromosome, or they may be homologous but too divergent between X and Y to be recognized as such by our analyses.
+In contrast, no such loci were found in A. strummeri and A. kojimai.

 Synteny of sex-linked loci in the three Alviniconcha species

-A reciprocal BLASTn of sex-linked loci between pairs of species revealed that 28 of them were common to at least two species (including 3 RAD loci common to the three species, Fig. 6A).
+Setting aside the Y-specific A. boucheti loci, a reciprocal BLASTn of sex-linked loci between pairs of species revealed that 28 of them were common to at least two species (including 3 RAD loci common to the three species, Fig. 6A).
 In particular, 10 of the 14 RAD loci identified as sex-linked in A. kojimai were also found to be sex-linked in A. boucheti (n = 4), A. strummeri (n = 3), or both (n = 3).
-By contrast, a large proportion of loci were found to be sex-linked in A. boucheti only (n = 348), or A. strummeri only (n= 40), which may be due to differences in sample sizes and power or the length of sex chromosomes (see discussion).
+By contrast, a large proportion of loci were found to be sex-linked in A. boucheti only (n = 348), or A. strummeri only (n= 40), which may be due to differences in sample sizes and statistical power, or the length of sex chromosomes (see discussion).